 Ocean Nomads at the Cross-Re-Tour Workshop in Riga

-Earlier this month, I represented Ocean Nomads at the Cross-Re-Tour workshop in Riga a 3-day in-person gathering focused on the twin transition in tourism: digital and green.
+Earlier this month, I represented Ocean Nomads at the Cross-Re-Tour workshop in Riga, a three-day in-person gathering focused on the twin transition in tourism: digital and green.
 The event brought together 87 selected projects and 12 national partner organisations from across Europe.

-Cross-Re-Tour is a European Union–funded initiative supporting small-scale tourism innovation experiments.
-Each project receives funding over a 14-months period to develop and test new approaches in sustainable and digital tourism.
+Cross-Re-Tour is a European Union funded initiative supporting small-scale tourism innovation experiments.
+Each project receives funding over a 14-month period to develop and test new approaches in sustainable and digital tourism.

 Why Ocean Nomads Was Selected

-Ocean Nomads positions itself as an innovative digital hub connecting communities around low-impact sailing expeditions designed to foster personal transformation, environmental awareness, and healthy lifestyles.
-The project focuses on testing a scalable digital platform to coordinate decentralized, peer-to-peer sailing journeys that operate without fixed infrastructure, either with member owned vessels, partner organizations or charters.
+Ocean Nomads positions itself as a digital hub connecting communities around low-impact sailing expeditions designed to foster personal growth, environmental awareness, and a healthier lifestyle.
+The project tests a community-led platform that coordinates decentralised, peer-to-peer sailing trips operating without fixed infrastructure: on member-owned vessels, through partner organisations, or via charters.

 Over the grant period, Ocean Nomads will deliver: